Explore Our Orthopaedic Sports Medicine Surgery Services

 For people who play sports, occasional injuries are unavoidable.
 Most often, conservative treatments such as medications, injections and physical therapy are all you need to get back in the game.

 But sometimes, nonsurgical treatment isn’t enough.
-At the Memorial Sports Medicine Center, our experienced orthopedic surgeons offer advanced surgical techniques to treat athletes, dancers and anyone else who wants to stay active.
+At the Memorial Orthopaedic Surgery & Sports Medicine Center, our experienced orthopedic surgeons offer advanced surgical techniques to treat athletes, dancers and anyone else who wants to stay active.

-Surgery for sports injuries combines sports medicine and orthopedics, which is care for musculoskeletal conditions and injuries that affect bones, joints, muscles, ligaments and tendons.
-Our skilled team of orthopedic surgeons has extensive expertise in the latest minimally invasive and open surgery techniques.
+Surgery for sports injuries combines sports medicine and orthopaedics, which is care for musculoskeletal conditions and injuries that affect bones, joints, muscles, ligaments and tendons.
+Our skilled team of orthopaedic surgeons has extensive expertise in the latest minimally invasive and open surgery techniques.

 We begin with a thorough evaluation to understand the injury or condition.
 From there, we discuss your treatment options – which may include surgery when conservative treatment options are no longer effective.